 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

 Action Step Implement the use of Corrective Reading and Needs Based Instruction

 Funding Sources Title I, Part A

 Title V, Part B

 IDEA

 McKinney-Vento

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Supportive Learning Environment

-Success Criteria for When 100% are rostered and in their correct level of the program
+Method for Monitoring When 100% are rostered and in their correct level of the program

 Implementation

-Success Criteria for Impact on Review data to see if students progress to the next level of the program
+Method for Monitoring Review data to see if students progress to the next level of the program

-Student Achievement
+Effectiveness · ·

 Position/Role Responsible Principal, Assistant Principal, Instructional Coach, Teachers

 Timeline for Implementation Quarterly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?